arangodb/docs/3.7/aql/fundamentals-data-types.md

 double-precision floating point values internally.
 The internal floating-point format used is IEEE 754.

+Please note that when exposing any numeric integer values to JavaScript via AQL user-defined functions, numbers that exceed 32 bit precision are converted to floating-point values, so large integers can lose some bits of precision.
+The same is true when converting AQL numeric results to JavaScript (e.g. returning them to Foxx).

 Since ArangoDB v3.7.7, numeric integer literals can also be expressed as binary (base 2) or hexadecimal (base 16) number literals.